john-mantas/neighborhood-map/README.md

 # Neighborhood Map - React
-A responsive browser based app that features an interactive map which includes locations and informations about each one.
+A responsive and progressive web app that features an interactive map which includes locations and informations about each one.

 This is the final project for the Udacity Front End developer Nanodegree program.